 1. Obtain the motor parameters.
 We provide the default motor parameters with the Simulink® model that you can replace with the values from either the motor datasheet or other sources.

 2. If you obtain the motor parameters from the datasheet or other sources, update the motor and inverter parameters in the model initialization script associated with the Simulink® models.
-For instructions, see Estimate Control Gains from Motor Parameters.
+For instructions, see Estimate Control Gains and Use Utility Functions.

 3. The initialization script also computes the derived parameters.
 For example, total leakage factor, rated flux, rated torque, stator and rotor inductances of the induction motor.

 This example supports simulation.
 Follow these steps to simulate the model.

 1. Open the model included with this example.

 2. Click Run on the Simulation tab to simulate the model.